felipe2640/Test_React_js/README.md

 #Run the application in development mode with Docker
 $  npm install
 ```
-Once you have installed the dependencies, you can start the development server by running:
+Once you have installed the dependencies

 This project uses Vitest for testing.
 To run the tests, you can use the following command: